 1. Tell students that the class will cover the Nashville sit-ins of 1960, an early chapter in the U.S. Civil Rights Movement.

-3. After the snippet has been shown, pass out TWM's Handout Relating to the Nashville Sit-ins.
-[A link to the Handout is provided in the Guide.]
+3. After the snippet has been shown, pass out the Handout Relating to the Nashville Sit-ins.
 Give students fifteen minutes to read it.
 Use any time that is left for class discussion.
 See Discussion Questions below.
 Start with the first discussion question.
 You will probably not have time for many of the questions.
 Leave a note about which questions were discussed.

 4. If you are the substitute for a second day, hold a class discussion.
 Stop the discussion 40 minutes before the end of the period.

 5. Hand out the questionnaires for the comprehension test.
 Tell students to write the answers, along with their name, the date and the period, on a separate sheet of paper.
 They should not write on the questionnaire.
 Tell students that if they don't finish the test in class, they can finish it as homework.
 Allow 40 minutes for the test.
 Students who have completed the test within the thirty minutes should hand them in.
 Students who have not completed the test in class should take the test questionnaire home.

 Points that will be covered in a thorough class discussion are set out in the Suggested Response section.
 The questions on the comprehension test are identical in most cases to the discussion questions.
 Not all discussion questions are included in the test.
 The Suggested Responses are examples of excellent answers to the appropriate test questions.

 1. Segregation can be defined as the separation of black and white Americans in social, political and economic spheres of life.
 Describe: (a) the ways in which blacks were harmed by segregation, (b) the ways in which segregation harmed whites, and (c) the way in which the failure to give equal rights to African Americans harmed the nation.
 Suggested Response: